SANAREMULI/Personal-Budget-Tracker/README.md

 ## License

-This project was developed for educational purposes as part of the PLP Web Development coursework.
+This project was created for educational purposes as part of the PLP Web Development coursework.